Milnor Fiber Consistency via Flatness: Introduction

 As is often the case in these sorts of situations, it is difficult to obtain direct results of the kind we want about a given function germ on its own, but studying how the objects of interest vary in families is more feasible.
 Therefore we will consider holomorphic function germs $F: (\bC^{n+1} \times \bC^u, 0 \times 0) \to (\bC, 0)$, regarding the coordinates of $\bC^u$ as parameters describing a germ of a family of holomorphic maps $\bC^{n+1} \to \bC$.
 For the sake of convenience, we denote by $f: (\bC^{n+1}, 0) \to (\bC, 0)$ the germ given by restricting $F$ to $(\bC^{n+1} \times 0, 0 \times 0)$.

-We are interested in the following question, stated somewhat vaguely: When does the Milnor fibration vary consistently in the family $F$?
-In the case where $f$ defines an isolated singularity, it is not difficult to show that in an appropriate sense the diffeomorphism type of the smooth fiber remains fixed in the family.
-This gives rise to a method for computing the Milnor fiber of $f$ known as \introemph{Morsification}, wherein $f$ is perturbed slightly to have only Morse singularities, each of which corresponds to a separate cycle in the homology of the smooth fiber --- see, e.g., Chapter 2 of \cite{agzv_ii} for the details of this method, or see Chapter 7 of \cite{looijenga} for a treatment in the more general setting of isolated complete intersection singularities.
+We are interested in the following question, stated somewhat vaguely: When does the Milnor fibration vary consistently in the family $F$ and, in particular, how can we control this behavior algebraically?
+In the case where $f$ defines an isolated singularity, it is not difficult to show that in an appropriate sense the diffeomorphism type of the semi-local smooth fiber remains fixed in the family.
+This gives rise to a method for computing the Milnor fiber of $f$ known as \introemph{Morsification}, wherein $f$ is perturbed slightly to have only Morse singularities, the Milnor fiber of each of which contributes a separate cycle to the homology of the semi-local smooth fiber --- see, e.g., Chapter 2 of \cite{agzv_ii} for the details of this method, or see Chapter 7 of \cite{looijenga} for a treatment in the more general setting of isolated complete intersection singularities.

-In the non-isolated case, the situation is much more complicated, and there have been various attempts to establish conditions under which some sort of consistency can be obtained.
-One example, of a somewhat different flavor than our approach here, is the work of Massey on \introemph{L\^{e} numbers}, coordinate-dependent quantities defined for an arbitrary hypersurface singularity which in some sense generalize the Milnor number in the isolated case.
-Massey's book \cite{massey_lebook} gives an introduction and overview of major results, including the fact that the constancy of these numbers at the origin in a family of holomorphic functions guarantees the consistency of the Milnor fiber at least on the homological level, and in stronger senses if the critical locus has small enough dimension.
-The strength of these results is offset by the stringency of the condition that the L\^{e} numbers remain constant specifically at the origin --- this precludes, for example, splittings into simpler singularities as in the Morsification method mentioned above.
+In the non-isolated case, the situation is much more complicated, and there have been various attempts to establish algebraic conditions under which some sort of consistency can be obtained.
+One example, of a somewhat different flavor than our approach here, is the work of Massey on \introemph{L\^{e} numbers} (for which, see, e.g., \cite{massey_lebook,handbook_le}), coordinate-dependent quantities defined for an arbitrary hypersurface singularity which in some sense generalize the Milnor number in the isolated case.
+The constancy of these numbers at the origin in a family of holomorphic functions guarantees the constancy of the Milnor fiber at least on the homological level, and in stronger senses if the critical locus has small enough dimension; however, the fact that this constancy applies to the Milnor fiber itself rather than the semi-local smooth fiber means the condition is rather stringent, precluding, for example, splittings into simpler singularities as in the Morsification method.